Assessing the difference between integrated quantiles and integrated cumulative distribution functions: Introduction

-The main theorems are in Section~\ref{maths}.
-Section~\ref{stats} contains several corollaries that illustrate how statistical inference for integrated quantile~\eqref{int-0} as well as for its various functionals can almost effortlessly be derived from the results of Section~\ref{maths}.
-As a further illustration, in Section~\ref{crm} we discuss coherent distortion (spectral) risk measures, including the ES.
-Section~\ref{conclusion} concludes the paper with a brief summary of our main results and some afterthoughts.
-Longer proofs and other technicalities are relegated to Appendix~\ref{proofs}.
+Foundational results for $\Gamma_p(F,G)$ in the case of generic pairs $(F,G)$ of cdf's, and also for other related to $\Gamma_p(F,G)$ quantities, are formulated and discussed in Section~\ref{maths}.
+Section~\ref{stats} contains several corollaries in the special case $G=F_n$ that illustrate how statistical inference for integrated quantile~\eqref{int-0} and its various functionals can almost effortlessly be derived from the results of Section~\ref{maths}.
+As a further illustration of the power of our general results of Section~\ref{maths}, in Section~\ref{crm} we shall discuss coherent distortion (spectral) risk measures, including the ES.
+Section~\ref{conclusion} concludes the paper with additional notes and afterthoughts.
+Proofs and other technicalities are in Appendix~\ref{proofs}.